AsimGunduz/AQueryDisassembler/README.md

 # AQueryDisassembler

 AQueryDisassembler helps you disassemble SQL queries to extract field names and table names.
-It provides the following public members:

 ## Installation
 You can install the AQueryDisassembler package via NuGet.
 Use one of the following commands, depending on your preferred package manager: